kopptr/svf-acolyte-guild/docs/Rubrics/Liturgical Actions/Order of Participants in a Eucharistic Procession.md

-There are no formal guidelines given in the [[SVF Acolyte Guild/External Resources/The Roman Missal|The Roman Missal]] for the order of a [[Eucharistic Procession]].
+There are no formal guidelines given in the [[The Roman Missal]] for the order of a [[Eucharistic Procession]].
 The local [[Christianity/Biblical Events, Figures, and Themes/Bishop]] has the authority to give guidelines.
 The [[Ceremonial of Bishops]] has a suggested order that includes a [[Christianity/Biblical Events, Figures, and Themes/Bishop]] and his attendants.

 ## Order
 The order of procession is:[^usage]